HBv3-series virtual machine overview

 Applies to: ✔️ Linux VMs ✔️ Windows VMs ✔️ Flexible scale sets ✔️ Uniform scale sets

-An HBv3-series server features 2 * 64-core EPYC 7V13 CPUs for a total of 128 physical "Zen3" cores.
+An HBv3-series server features 2 * 64-core EPYC 7V73X CPUs for a total of 128 physical "Zen3" cores with AMD 3D V-Cache.
 Simultaneous Multithreading (SMT) is disabled on HBv3.
-These 128 cores are divided into 16 sections (8 per socket), each section containing 8 processor cores with uniform access to a 32 MB L3 cache.
+These 128 cores are divided into 16 sections (8 per socket), each section containing 8 processor cores with uniform access to a 96 MB L3 cache.
 Azure HBv3 servers also run the following AMD BIOS settings:

 Nodes per Socket (NPS) = 2 L3 as NUMA = Disabled NUMA domains within VM OS = 4 C-states = Enabled

 As a result, the server boots with 4 NUMA domains (2 per socket) each 32-cores in size.
 Each NUMA has direct access to 4 channels of physical DRAM operating at 3200 MT/s.